 1.1.
 Feedback-mediated phenomena at the cellular level of human neural structures

 An action potential to be a brief, all-or-none reversal in neuron polarity (ibidem), natural language can be stated to use processing of options.
-Importantly, neuron singular impulse is more than likely to fall within systemic allowance for error.
-Perceivable language capacities not to have required action potentials never have been averred for humans, and saltatory propagation belongs with combined synaptic effects.
+Importantly, neuron singular impulse is more than likely to fall within systemic allowance for error; exteroceptive language capacities require action potentials, and saltatory propagation favors combined synaptic effects.
 The basic level of nervous system organization, the individual cell deserves acknowledgment in neural higher variables, yet only as part in network efficacy, neural networks to build on neuron particular sites.

 1.2.
 Intercellular communication: the spatio-temporal aspects of language processing